 The arrangement is needed to minimise the risk of large numbers of people congregating, and thereby reduce the risk of COVID-19 transmission.
 Staggered rest days will be reviewed when the COVID-19 pandemic has abated.

-8. Will there be enforcement?
-What will be the penalties for companies and workers who do not comply with the staggered rest day arrangement?
+9. Will there be enforcement?
+What will be the penalties for employers and employees who do not comply with the staggered rest day arrangement?